___All Products, INCLUDING turkey Nov. 26, Tuesday 10-8 p.m. OR Nov. 27,Wednesday 10-8 p.m.

 Broad Breasted Whites The Whites, developed in the 1950’s by USDA, are the standard commercial breed, noted for rapid growth and a large amount of white breast meat.
-The white color was meant to decrease the visibility of any “pin” feathers that escaped the plucking process.
+The white color was meant to decrease the visibility of any quills and “pin” feathers that escaped the plucking process.

 Because the breast is oversized in proportion to the legs, cooking the birds evenly presents a challenge lest the legs dry out before the breast is fully cooked.
 Cook as outlined above, but check with a meat thermometer so as to remove the turkey promptly from the oven when the breast reaches 160 degrees.
 Stuffing the turkey cavity can add to the necessary cooking time and increase the risk of drying of the legs.
 Note: Center of stuffing should be 165 degrees according to USDA food safety guidelines.

 Our birds average 12-22 pounds, but we do have a few smaller and larger birds as well.
 When fed our organic grain and allowed to exercise and forage insects and grass on our organic pastures, these birds develop fine textured and flavorful predominantly white meat that is tender and juicy.
 Because of their exercise and pasture based diet, these birds develop more favor than birds raised in large confined poultry houses.

 In the past we sold only the Whites, and our customer demand for these pastured birds has steadily grown due to their excellent flavor compared to standard grocery store birds.
 We grow more of these Whites than the heritage breeds.